 You can raise your brand’s value by appealing to Earth-conscious consumers with your product and practices.
 Some small businesses even choose to partner with other companies that have a similar environmental stance.

 By offering businesses sustainability incentives through tax credits, governments can encourage small businesses to be more eco-friendly.
 From Europe to China to the U.S., governments are proposing “green sustainability” tax breaks.
 For example, the head of Indonesia’s Ministry of Industry’s Green Industry and Environment Center said there is the need for a new regulation to set sustainability requirements and create incentives for businesses to help the country lower its carbon emissions by 29 percent by 2030.

 You may be able to get tax credit for specific energy-saving business investments.
 Other possible tax write-offs can come from installing energy-efficient air conditioning or heating equipment, solar energy systems to power your company’s operations, or going green with your waste management.

 At the UN Climate Change Conference (COP25) a few examples of globally sustainable tax incentives mentioned included:

 - Carbon regimes: a region or country can set limits or put a price on carbon under either an emission trading program or a carbon tax.

 - Energy and environmental taxes: governments that provide these tax incentives can encourage small businesses to reduce activities which impact the environment negatively and could impact climate change.

-- Sustainability incentives: governments can encourage companies to engage in behaviours and develop technologies that can reduce greenhouse gas emissions and incent small businesses to do this through tax credits, subsidies and other business incentives.
+- Sustainability incentives: governments can encourage companies to engage in behaviors and develop technologies that can reduce greenhouse gas emissions and incent small businesses to do this through tax credits, subsidies and other business incentives.